The Smithsonian Goes Digital: A New Era of Transformation

 A free, interactive online platform that provides educators, students, and lifelong learners with access to digital resources, including lesson plans, activities, and multimedia content from the Smithsonian’s collections.

-The Smithsonian offers a wide range of online events and educational programs, including webinars, live-streamed events, and interactive workshops.
+The Smithsonian also offers a wide range of online events and educational programs, including webinars, live-streamed events, and interactive workshops.

 Research and Collaboration